Culture of Jharkhand: Sohrai/Bandna

 Sohrai is a cattle festival of Jharkhand's.
 It is celebrated during the Amavasya of the month of Kartik.
 It coincides with the Diwali festival.
 People fast throughout the day, and bathe their cattle.
 In the evening, sacrifices are offered to the cattle deity.

 Holi

 Phaguwa, or Holi, is the spring festival which falls in the month of Phalgun.
 In spring, people collect sal flower blossoms and place them on their roofs.
 There are special songs and dances for this festival.
+Holi/Fagua is also celebrated as new year in North Jharkhand along with South Bihar.
+The Fagua, folk song is also sung during holi to welcome new year.